Explicit Riemann-Roch spaces in the Hilbert class field: Good geometric codes with quasi-linear encoding

 the closest integer to $(\sqrt q - 2-2\ddaleth)g_X$.
 Let $E$ be the pullback of $D$ by $\tau$.
 We deduce from Equation (\ref{eq:encad2}) that condition (\ref{eq:encad}) is met at least asymptotically.
 From $X$, $Y$, $E$, and $Q$ the construction in Section \ref{sec:geocod} produces a code $C_\cL$ over the field $\bK$ with $q^2$ elements, having length and dimension

-The code $C_\cL$ can be encoded and parity-checked in quasi-linear deterministic time in its length $N$.
-One can decode with the same complexity when there are no errors.
-Using the basic decoding algorithm as in Section \ref{sec:deco} one can decode in the presence of errors in quasi-quadratic probabilistic (Las Vegas) time up to the distance defined by Equation (\ref{eq:dbasic}).
-We denote $\deltabasic$ the relative distance $\dbasic/N$.
+We set $k=K/\co$ and deduce from Equation (\ref{eq:grex}) that the $\liminf$ of $(\log \co)/n$ and $(\log \co)/k$ are strictily positive.
+As explained in Remark \ref{remcod}, this implies that the code $C_\cL$ can be encoded and parity-checked in quasi-linear deterministic time in its length $N$, and decoded with the same complexity when there are no errors.
+Using the basic decoding algorithm as in Section \ref{sec:deco} one can decode in the presence of errors in quasi-quadratic probabilistic (Las Vegas) time up to the distance defined by Equation (\ref{eq:dbasic}) as explained in Remark \ref{remdecod}.
+We denote by $\deltabasic$ the relative distance $\dbasic/N$.
 The existence of a divisor $D_0$ with all the properties required in Section \ref{sec:deco} is granted because $G$ is either a $p$-group or a $p'$-group.
 So we can apply Proposition \ref{prop:p'} or Proposition \ref{prop:pfin} depending on the case.
+This finishes the proof of the theorem below.

-\begin{proposition} Let $p$ be a prime integer and let $q$ be a power of $p$.
+\begin{theorem} Let $p$ be a prime integer and let $q$ be a power of $p$.
 Assume that $q$ is a square and Let $\ddaleth$ be a real such that